 - hours they work,

 - appropriate tax and NI contributions,

 - the length of the assignment, the type of assignment, and

 - where that assignment is based, any incidents on that assignment and objective feedback from that assignment.

 What we collect and why:

-As a client of Matrix SCM Ltd we need to collect certain data to allow us to perform our role as your Managed Service Provider.
+As a client of Matrix SCM Ltd and/or Group Affiliates, we need to collect certain data to allow us to perform our role as your Managed Service Provider.
 The information we collect is basic / non-sensitive, organizational details such as Name and address and contact details.
 We also hold the names and contact details of the individuals within the organization whom will access our Application.